Omaha 11010 Emmet St 402-614-6666

 Linoleum became a widespread term in the flooring industry, and Walton could do nothing to safeguard his IP.
 However, it did lead to a huge boom in the adoption of linoleum flooring in the housing market.

 So, what’s the difference between linoleum floors and modern vinyl floors?
-How is one different from the other?
+How are vinyl and linoleum different?

 Well, there are a few differences in the production of linoleum and vinyl flooring systems.
 Vinyl is a synthetic flooring product derived from chlorinated hydrocarbons and petrochemicals.
 Linoleum is made from natural materials.